Dance Company : Company Bios

 Previous Dance Company Members

 Nancy Mellan, ZUZI!
 Co-Founder, obtained her BFA in dance from Temple University.
 Before moving to Tucson, Nancy had established her own school and collaborative dance company in the Philadelphia area.
 She has served as artist in residence in synagogues locally and nationally and teaches Modern Dance at Pima Community College and ZUZI!
 Dance Lab.
 Nancy continues to develop her artistry through intensive study with the Liz Lerman Dance Exchange.
-Nancy is the proprietor of the Casa Luna Bed and Breakfast in Tucson.

 Beth Braun is the former ZUZI!
 Associate Artistic Director.
 Beth has been performing professionally and teaching since 1982 in Tucson, throughout Arizona, in New York, California, and internationally.
 Originally from New York, Beth received her MA Degree in Dance from State University of New York at Brockport and has studied at the Alvin Ailey Contemporary Dance Center.
 Beth has worked with just about every modern company in Tucson, starting back with Territory Dance Theatre, and while in NY she worked with Randy James Danceworks for their first season.
 She has taught every age student from 13 month old babies to 60 year old differently-abled adults.
 Currently Beth directs the dance program at Rincon/University High School.
 Beside her work with ZUZI!, Beth created and produced her own work with musician/composer/husband, Arthur Miscione.
 Beth was the 2005 recipient of the Buffalo Exchange Arts Award.